 Nishan Zewge-Abubaker

-Nishan (she/her) is healing justice practitioner, researcher, and organizer born and raised in Toronto.
-Her intellectual work in and out of the academy plays out on a local scale: studying community-based research methodologies, abolitionist community-led practices of health, and the harms of normative local community health planning infrastructures on black life.
+Nishan (she/her) is a planning and geography scholar whose work investigates the role of social infrastructures of care in shaping black life and freedom(s) in the modern city.
 This work combines critical qualitative and mixed methods, archival data, and community-driven approaches.
 Nishan holds a Masters of Public Health from the University of Toronto with a specialization in Public Health Policy.